buildpacks/docs/content/docs/reference/config/package-config.md

     A URL or path to an [archive][supported-archives], or a path to a directory.
 If path is relative, it must be relative to the `package.toml`.

 - #### `dependencies` _(list, optional)_
-  A set of dependent buildpack locations, for packaging a meta-buildpack.
-Each dependent buildpack location must correspond to an [order group][order-group] within the meta-buildpack being packaged, and must have **one** of the following fields:
+  A set of dependent buildpack locations, for packaging a composite buildpack (sometimes referred to as a "meta buildpack").
+Each dependent buildpack location must correspond to an [order group][order-group] within the composite buildpack being packaged, and must have **one** of the following fields:

   - **`uri`** _(string)_\
     A URL or path to an [archive][supported-archives], a packaged buildpack (saved as a `.cnb` file), or a directory.
 If path is relative, it must be relative to the `package.toml`.